Addiction Isn’t “The” Problem

 The Problem is the Problem

 Any effective treatment program for a problem or issue begins with a clear understanding of the nature of the problem.
-Why do substance abuse and addiction problems develop in the first place?
+Why do substance misuse and addiction problems develop in the first place?
 Why do attempts to stop often fail?
 What will ultimately help our clients recover?

 One important perspective that can get overlooked is that addiction is often a symptom of the problem rather than the problem itself.
 While addiction certainly creates additional “problems”, we need to be curious about what drives the behaviours that lead to addiction in the first place.
-For many people who struggle with addiction, substance abuse begins as an attempt to fix a problem.
+For many people who struggle with addiction, substance misuse begins as an attempt to fix a problem.

 If we fail to take into consideration this crucial fact, we set people up for a struggle in their recovery.